 |King's Quest: Adventures of Graham|

-Vivendi Universal had a King's Quest in development between 2001 and 2002, in which the protagonist had the ability to jump.
-The Odd Gentlemen's game is direct controlled, and includes some mechanics not usually found in adventure games, including occasionally being able to jump (although these moments are rare, and can only be done at specific points as indicated by an icon).
+Vivendi Universal had a King's Quest game in development between 2001 and 2002, in which the protagonist had the ability to jump.
+King's Quest: Adventures of Graham is direct controlled, and includes some mechanics not usually found in adventure games, including occasionally being able to jump (although these moments are rare, and can only be done at specific points as indicated by an icon).

 Telltale Games had a King's Quest game in development between 2011 and when they lost the license in 2013, which was going to be released episodically.
-The Odd Gentlemen's King's Quest was released in five episodes, with the first episode releasing in July 2015 and the remaining episodes releasing in the following months.
-There was also be a playable epilogue, which was only available in King's Quest: The Complete Edition, which was the package containing all five episodes.
+King's Quest: Adventures of Graham was released in five episodes, with the first episode releasing in July 2015 and the remaining episodes releasing in the following months.
+There was also a playable epilogue, which was only available in King's Quest: The Complete Edition or the retail editions of King's Quest: Adventures of Graham, which contained all five episodes.

 |Graham tells his granddaughter Gwyndolyn the story of the first day he arrived in Daventry.|